InformaticsMatters/docking-validation/README.md

 are generated in a way that makes them easy to integrated into Squonk.
 As such it provides a playground where new methodologies can be developed and benchmarked.

+## Datasets

+Inlcuded in this repo are a number of public datasets that are useful for testing and validation studies.
+You can find them in the [datasets directory](datasets).
+Feel free to contribute additional datasets, but if doing so please include documentation describing the source of the dataset and attribute ownership appropriately.

 ## Highlights

 * [CDK2 virtual screening with rDock](targets/cdk2/expts/vs-rdock-expt1/README.md)